SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    In a class declaration, the keyword ``static`` has the same effect as marking the declaration with both the ``class`` and ``final`` declaration modifiers.

 ..
-TODO: Discuss class properties after they're implemented
+TODO: Discuss type properties after they're implemented
     (probably not until after 1.0)
     Update: we now have class computed properties.
 We'll get class stored properites sometime after WWDC.